-A variety of sources of phosphorus are contributing to the poor water quality in Findley Lake.
+Lake Salubria is presently among the lakes listed on the Chemung River Basin PWL, with bathing and boating/recreation listed as impaired, and aesthetics listed as stressed due to excessive weed growth.
+A variety of sources of phosphorus are contributing to the poor water quality in Lake Salubria.
 The water quality of the lake is influenced by runoff events from the drainage basin, as well as loading from nearby residential septic tanks.
 In response to precipitation, nutrients, such as phosphorus - naturally found in New York soils - drain into the lake from the surrounding drainage basin by way of streams, overland flow, and subsurface flow.
 Nutrients are then deposited and stored in the lake bottom sediments.
 Phosphorus is often the limiting nutrient in temperate lakes and ponds and can be thought of as a fertilizer; a primary food for plants, including algae.
 When lakes receive excess phosphorus, it "fertilizes" the lake by feeding the algae.
 Too much phosphorus can result in algae blooms, which can damage the ecology/aesthetics of a lake, as well as the economic well-being of the surrounding drainage basin community.

-Findley Lake is presently among the lakes listed on the 1999 Allegheny River drainage basin PWL, with aesthetics, fishing and fish survival listed as impaired due to excessive nutrients, algae and weeds, and reduced water clarity (NYS DEC, 2006).
-The results from state sampling efforts confirm eutrophic conditions in Findley Lake, with the concentration of phosphorus in the lake exceeding the state guidance value for phosphorus (20 μg/L or 0.020 mg/L, applied as the mean summer, epilimnetic total phosphorus concentration), which increases the potential for nuisance summertime algae blooms.
-In 2004, Findley Lake was added to the New York State Department of Environmental Conservation (NYS DEC) CWA Section 303(d) list of impaired waterbodies that do not meet water quality standards due to phosphorus impairments, but not designated as a "high priority for TMDL development" (NYS DEC, 2004).
+The results from state sampling efforts confirm eutrophic conditions in Lake Salubria, with the concentration of phosphorus in the lake exceeding the state guidance value for phosphorus (20 μg/L or 0.020 mg/L, applied as the mean summer, epilimnetic total phosphorus concentration), which increases the potential for nuisance summertime algae blooms.
+In 2002, Lake Salubria was added to the New York State Department of Environmental Conservation (NYS DEC) CWA Section 303(d) list of impaired waterbodies that do not meet water quality standards due to phosphorus impairments (NYS DEC, 2008).
+In 2008, Lake Salubria was listed as a high priority on the Section 303(d) list.
 Based on this listing, a TMDL for phosphorus is being developed for the lake to address the impairment.